burkeholland/quick-start/src/chapters/chapter1.md

 ### Install NativeScript and configure your environment

-The NativeScript CLI has a few system requirements you must complete before building NativeScript apps.
+The NativeScript CLI has a few system requirements you must have in place before building NativeScript apps.
 As a first step start by going through the appropriate instructions below depending on your development machine's operating system:

 - [Windows](http://docs.nativescript.org/setup/ns-cli-setup/ns-setup-win.html)
 - [OS X](http://docs.nativescript.org/setup/ns-cli-setup/ns-setup-os-x.html)